Amy N. Melton

 Assistant Instructor in Music & Human Learning

-Amy was chosen by the University System of Georgia as Columbus State’s only Scholar of the Year in 2016.
+Melton was chosen by the University System of Georgia as Columbus State’s Scholar of the Year representative in 2016.
 In 2016, she was also fully funded as a Spencer Scholar to study musicology for two terms at Regents Park College, Oxford University.
 Additionally, she was chosen by the Schwob School of Music as a Presser Scholar, in acknowledgement of her excellence in education, music performance, research, and leadership in the school of music.
-Amy is a certified First Steps in Music instructor.
+Melton is a certified First Steps in Music instructor and has completed Kodály levels 1 and 2 under Drs.
+Tacka and Houlahan.

-Before coming to the University, Amy gigged actively as a horn player in the Columbus, Atlanta, and Montgomery areas and was a member of the Blue River Brass Quintet.
-In Austin she enjoys performing informal music by singing and playing keys in highly improvisatory pop settings and writing her own songs.
+Before coming to UT, Melton gigged actively as a horn player in Georgia and Alabama and was a member of the Blue River Brass Quintet.
+In Austin, she enjoys performing informal music by singing and playing keys in highly improvisatory pop settings.
+She is currently producing a solo album of original songs.

 MUS 303C